 - Check the Condition

-Under Condition, there are three possible statuses for your battery capacity – Normal, Replace Soon, Replace Now, and Service Battery.
+Under Condition, there are several possible statuses for your battery capacity – Normal, Replace Soon, Replace Now, and Service Battery.
 If your MacBook battery status is anything other than “normal”, schedule a repair or replacement as soon as possible.

-9. Requires battery reset
+9. A battery reset is needed

 - Shut down your MacBook

 - Press the Power button for a few seconds

 - Plug in Your MacBook charger

 - Press the Power button to turn on your MacBook

 To reset the SMC in an Intel MacBook with a non-removable battery, follow these steps:

 - Shut down your MacBook Pro or Air